CoolProp/CoolProp/Web/fluid_properties/PurePseudoPure.rst

 --------------

 .. note::
-   You can click on the fluid name to get more information about the fluid
+   You can click on the fluid name to get more information about the fluid, or click on a bracketed reference to be taken to the reference for the fluid

 .. csv-table:: All the fluids included in CoolProp
    :header-rows: 1
+   :widths: 40, 10, 10, 10, 10, 10
    :file: PurePseudoPure.csv

 References